 Kinetic energy, K = ½ I ω2 . . . . . . . . .
 (2)

 What Are the Factors on Which the Moment of Inertia Depends?

 The moment of inertia depends on the following factors:

 - Axis of rotation (distribution of mass relative to the axis)

-We can categorize rotating body systems as follows
+We can further categorise rotating body systems as follows:

 - Discrete (System of particles)

 Moment of Inertia of a System of Particles